iOS 14 means big changes for your iPhone screen. Here's how you'll use them

 -

-•Jun 24Apple packs iOS 14 with new accessibility features, like AirPods Pro audio tweaks
+•Jun 25Apple packs iOS 14 with new accessibility features, like AirPods Pro audio tweaks

 -